From time to time, a parent comes up to the Youth Services Desk with a rather sheepish look on their face.

 “Ahh...sure...no problem.
 Captain Underpants?”

-The parent, relieved, follows me to the “P” section of J Fiction, explaining along the way that they’re trying to get their kid to read something else, but all they want is Captain Underpants.
+The parent, relieved, follows me to the “P” for "Pilkey" section of J Fiction, explaining along the way that they’re trying to get their kid to read something else, but all they want is Captain Underpants.

 “I get it,” I reply.
 “My kids loved it too.”